darwin-luque/find-coach-app/README.md

 ### Technical Details

 The application is based on [Vue.js](https://vuejs.org/), written in [TypeScript](https://www.typescriptlang.org/), and uses [Vuex](https://vuex.vuejs.org/) for state manager.
-The data is obtained from a backend that is set with [JSON Placeholder Server](https://github.com/typicode/json-server).
+The data is obtained from firebase.

 The store of the application uses modules to sectionized the state.
 The following modules are used: